joneswack/ocr-workbench/README.md

 ### Summary

 The following table summarizes the comparison of all methods on all PDFs.
-Extraction quality (Very good, Good, Medium, Poor) and GPU extraction speed in seconds are shown, as well as cost per page when running on an NVIDIA RTX 5090 GPU hosted on [runpod.io](https://www.runpod.io/) for 89ct/hour.
+Extraction quality (Excellent, Very good, Good, Medium, Poor) and GPU extraction speed in seconds are shown, as well as cost per page when running on an NVIDIA RTX 5090 GPU hosted on [runpod.io](https://www.runpod.io/) for 89ct/hour.
+We did not carry out any specific runtime optimizations for any method.

 <table>
   <thead>